MichaelViuff/SDJ2/03 Observer Pattern/README.md

 FXMLLoader fxmlLoader = new FXMLLoader([name of your class here].class.getResource("[name of your FXML file here].fxml"));
 fxmlLoader.setControllerFactory(controllerClass -> new [name of your controller class here](model));
 ```

+JavaFX will initialize all your `@FXML` annotated attributes in the `initialize()` method, so make sure you don't try to use them in your constructor (they aren't initialized at that point).

+You should be able to get a small example running now.
+Good luck :)